1922-2022: Greece's darkest hour & the Greek cities of Turkey

 Most of them had some interest in the area and already occupied former Ottoman land, though the only ones historically associated with the region were... (you guessed right) the Greeks, and they were also the only ones that lived in the area in millions.

-Let's not forget that Hitler himself idolized the Turkish leader Mustafa Kemal and the Nazis admired and drew inspiration from the way the Turks 'dealt' with Greek and Armenian 'minorities' (of some millions), whom they compared with the Jews.
+Let's not forget that Hitler himself idolized the Turkish leader Mustafa Kemal and the Nazis admired and drew inspiration from the way the Turks 'dealt' with Greek and Armenian 'minorities' (of millions, as we've said), whom they compared with the Jews (whereas for the Turks, as mentioned above, the Jews were allies).

 Nevertheless, few people ignored those orders, such as American pastor Asa Kent Jennings, who reportedly managed to save 350,000 people (!) and became one of the lesser-known heroes of the Asia Minor Catastrophe, as it is still called by the Greeks.

-The Turks, ironically, called it 'War of Independence' [ =Independence from the Greeks (!) and other Europeans who were on the Turks' side but also tried to take whatever they could.
-Well, everyone's gotta have an Independence Day, and if they don't they have to invent it...]
+The Turks, ironically, called it 'War of Independence'; independence from the Greeks who were trying to get back the land where they had always lived (!), and from other Europeans who were actually on the Turks' side (!) but also tried to take whatever they could.
+Well, I guess everyone's gotta have an Independence Day, and if they don't they have to invent it...

 Instead of being directly executed, thousands of Greeks and Armenians were transferred into the interior of Turkey to die in harsh conditions,